 |The request header type for the request type includes the field group: Agile Integration Info.||

-This field group in the PPM request details page contains details of the mapped ALM Octane entity.
+This field group in the PPM request details page contains details of the mapped agile entity.

 To add the Agile Integration Info field group to a request header type, see Request Header Type Field Groups .

-When you create a request of the request type in PPM, and when the request moves to the execution workflow step, the special command triggers the action of creating a mapped agile entity in ALM Octane.
+When you create a request of the request type in PPM, and when the request moves to the execution workflow step, the special command triggers the action of creating a mapped agile entity.

 To assign a workflow to a request type, see Creating Simple Default Rules for Request Types .